Origins in New Zealand

-Originally from New Zealand, Kiko goats were created in the 1980s by the crossbreeding of feral goats with dairy goats such as Nubian, Saanen, or Toggenburg.
-The Goatex Group LLC, a corporation in New Zealand, is known to have developed this breed.
-This breed was imported to the United States for the first time in the mid-1990s.
+Kiko goats come from New Zealand.
+They were created in the 1980s by crossbreeding feral (wild) goats with dairy breeds such as Nubian, Saanen, or Toggenburg.
+A company called the Goatex Group LLC developed this breed in New Zealand.
+Kiko goats were first brought to the United States in the mid-1990s.

 Mainly Bred for Meat